fundatanyildiz/personal_budget/Personal_Budaget_ReportG4.md

 # Personal Budgeting

-The goal of this project is to create a personal budgeting app that allows users to track their income and expenses, set budget goals, and view their spending habits.
+The goal of this project is to create a personal budgeting app that allows users to track their income and expenses, and view their spending habits.

 ## Description